anigasan/GCI/bgremover/readme.md

 # Results

-Overall both the models are performing good with the images with different backgrounds.
+Overall both the models are performing good with the images with different backgrounds and in different contexts.

 | Original Image       | Tiramisu based          | Deep Lab Model |    Comments |
 | ------------- |:-------------:| -----:|-----:|